teretzdev/FilmAgent/README.md

 ### Prerequisites

 1. **Install Required Packages**:
-   Ensure you have installed the required Python packages as described in the "Build Your own Film with FilmAgent" section.
+   Ensure you have installed the required Python packages as described in the general installation instructions.

 2. **Set Up Environment Variables**:
    - Create a `.env` file in the `FilmAgent` directory or use the provided `.env.example` file as a template.